Learning Discretized Neural Networks under Ricci Flow: Motivation and Formulation

 \subsection{Background}

-We start with the basic background for feed-forward DNNs that will be used throughout the paper.
-As for the back-propagation of DNNs, we explain it in later sections.
+To establish the foundation for our study throughout the paper, we begin with the basic background for feed-forward DNNs, drawing from the work by \citet{martens2015optimizing}.
+Important notations are listed in Appendix~\ref{appnotation}.

-For a neural network, it can be regarded as a function to transform the input $\boldsymbol{a}_0$ to the output $\boldsymbol{a}_l$ through $l$ layers, with two units in each layer.
-The first unit outputs a weighted sum of the input $\boldsymbol{a}_{i-1}$, and the second unit computes the output of the first unit via a nonlinear function.
-For the $i$-th layer ($i \in \{1,2,\ldots,l\}$), we denote $\boldsymbol{W}_i$ as the weight matrix, $\boldsymbol{s}_i$ as the vector of these weighted sum and $\boldsymbol{a}_i$ as the vector of output (also known as the activation).
+A neural network can be regarded as a function that transforms the input $\boldsymbol{a}_0$ into the output $\boldsymbol{a}_l$ through a series of $l$ layers.
+For the $i$-th layer ($i \in \{1,2,\ldots,l\}$), we denote $\boldsymbol{W}_i$ as the weight matrix, $\boldsymbol{s}_i$ as the vector of these weighted sum, and $\boldsymbol{a}_i$ as the vector of output (also known as the activation).
+Each layer receives vectors of a weighted sum of the input from the previous layer and calculates their output through a nonlinear function.
+Note that we ignore the bias vector for brevity.